Dublin City University Students' Union

 Dublin City University Students' Union (DCUSU) is a students' union representing Dublin City University (DCU) students.
-DCUSU provides social events and activities for undergraduate students and is also involved in the provision of some services including counselling and an official representation pathway between students and university authorities.
-DCUSU has offices located in 'The U' on the Glasnevin campus and also on St Patrick's Campus, the major Drumcondra campus.
-DCUSU is governed by a written constitution approved by the members and the university's Governing Body.
+DCUSU provides social events and activities, lobbies on behalf of students to local authorities, external stakeholders and the Irish government, and is the official representation pathway between students and university authorities.
+DCUSU has offices located in 'The U' on the Glasnevin campus and also in the D Block on St Patrick's Campus.
+The representative function of DCUSU is governed by a constitution, while it is also incorporated as a company limited by guarantee for trading purposes.

+The union was established in 1980/81 when Dublin City University, then NIHE, Dublin accepted its first 191 students.

 Role

 The roles of the union include acting as a representative channel between students and DCU authorities, and providing social activities for students.
 All full-time and part-time students of DCU are members of the Students' Union.

 DCU's associated colleges, All Hallows College, Mater Dei Institute of Education, and St Patrick's College, had their own student representation before the DCU incorporation and are now represented by the same body.